AIMMOTH/scala-stack/README.md

-# ISO SCALA
+# SCALA STACK

-Backend serve HTML, JavaScript and CSS from Scala!
+Scala Stack serve HTML, JavaScript and CSS from Scala code!
 No frontend build (gulp, grunt), no files (js, css, html, sass, less)!

 ## Description

-Backend Scala servlets serve a HTML file build with ScalaTags and ScalaCSS, and a JavaScript hot compiled from Scala JS source read from webapp.
+In this project, a servlet serve a HTML file build with ScalaTags, and another servlet serve JavaScript hot compiled from Scala JS source.

 ## Environment